Hang gliding equipment

 It is hard to part with money on an expensive item that you hope you will never use, but overcoming such psychological challenges is part of becoming a hang glider or paraglider pilot.
 (It is no different for other branches of aviation and–before flying was invented–sea-faring.)

-Do not modify an emergency parachute by connecting the bridle direct to the harness shoulder straps.
-The idea behind that is to ensure a more upright and therefore safer body position when you hit the ground.
+Altering the parachute connection point to behind the shoulders is an effective method of re-positioning the pilot in the feet-down position.
 However, it also guarantees a potentially fatal hazard when the parachute opens.
-(Refer to Accident Reports in Hang Gliding, September 1998, and to my letter in Skywings, August 1997.)
+(Refer to Accident Reports in Hang Gliding, September 1998, and to my letter in SkyWings, August 1997.)

 A jacket or flight suit with a sleeve pocket is essential.
 The sleeve pocket contains a signal mirror and mobile phone in case you land away from the hill (or tow field) in circumstances that prevent you from either getting out of your harness or reaching the harness pockets.
 An emergency whistle is a good idea too.
 The sleeve pocket also contains a handkerchief, which you need just before you take off from a cold and windy hillside.